cognitedata/transformations-action-template/README.md

 ###### OIDC Capabilities
 You need the following for your *deployment credentials*:
-1. Capability: `project:list`, `group:list`
-2. Transformations specific capabilities, one of the following is required:
+1. Transformations specific capabilities, one of the following is required:
   - Capability: `transformations:read` and `transformations:write`
-  - Use `transformations` or `jetfire` group:
+  - Use `transformations` or `jetfire` group.
+Also add `project:list` and `group:list` capabilities.

 You need the following for your *read/write credentials*:
 1. Capability: `project:list`, `group:list`